Search element - Quick search bar

 Thinking about quitting?

-Quitting smoking at any time during pregnancy or breastfeeding will give your baby a healthier start in life.
+Quitting smoking or vaping at any time during pregnancy or breastfeeding will give your baby a healthier start in life.

 There are different ways to help you quit.
 Visit www.quitnow.gov.au or talk to your doctor.
 Let them know you’re breastfeeding so they can help you choose the safest option.

 • Some people use nicotine patches.
-If you use low milligram (ie 7 mg or 14 mg instead of 21 mg) nicotine patches and don’t smoke, you’ll have less nicotine in your breastmilk.9 Don’t smoke any cigarettes at the same time as using a nicotine patch and follow the guidelines for that product.
+If you use low milligram (i.e. 7 mg or 14 mg instead of 21 mg) nicotine patches and don’t smoke, you’ll have less nicotine in your breastmilk.11 Don’t smoke or vape when using nicotine patches and follow the guidelines for the product you are using.

 • If you are using nicotine gum, breastfeed first then chew the gum after so there is less nicotine in your breast milk.